bchadburn/computer-vision/README.md

 2. Identify the type of mistakes the model is making and how that differs between trainings.
 For that reason, predictions for each image were exported after training.

-3. Add other indoor/outdoor categories (similar to building, house etc) where images could be added or find other options to add more data.
+3. Add other indoor/outdoor categories (similar to building, house etc.) where images could be added or find other options to add more data.
    It's likely to have a more reliable model, more images and examples would be useful given the high variability between images and low validation count.

 4. Review data augmentations.
 With more time it would be helpful to review different data augmentation methods and values.
 Given the